-Protective hairstyles, such as rope twists like the Senegalese twist and Havana twists, are beautiful styles that also do great jobs at giving your real hair a break from styling and daily wear and tear.
+Protective hairstyles, such as rope twists like the Senegalese twist and Havana twists, are beautiful styles that also do a great job of giving your real hair a break from styling and daily wear and tear.
 Wearing jumbo box braids hairstyles is another trend you can explore as well.
 Jumbo box braids, especially when done with a weave or some hair extensions, can give you a long, thick feminine sheath of hair—all with minimal product and close to zero heat damage.

-Box braids have been around for quite some time and hit a fever pitch in the ’90s, making it seriously on-trend right now that ’90s hairstyles are back.
-And once you’ve got your huge box braids in place (and like other protective hairstyles, they can take hours to create so be prepared), the sky’s the limit to what looks you can do—a cool top knot, half-up buns, huge twists—which makes this an efficient foundation hairstyle as well.
+Box braids have been around for quite some time and hit a fever pitch in the ’90s, making it seriously on-trend, now that ’90s hairstyles are back.
+Once you’ve got your huge box braids in place (and like other protective hairstyles, they can take hours to create so be prepared), the sky’s the limit to what looks you can do—a cool top knot, half-up buns, huge twists—which makes this an efficient foundation hairstyle as well.

 Read on as we break down the steps and give you some style inspo below: